Multiple People Injured In Colorado School Shooting

 #stemshooting 7 possibly 8 students have been injured.
 Two shooters in custody.
 SWAT still clearing school.
 Students being bused to Northridge Rec Center.
 Parents please have patience with reunification process.— DC Sheriff (@dcsheriff) May 7, 2019

 Authorities said over Twitter that they responded to a "call of shots fired" at STEM Schools Highlands Ranch at 1:53 p.m.
+MT.
 They described the situation as unstable and are directing parents to pick up their children at a nearby staging area.

 #stemshooting, at 1:53 pm responded to STEM school off Ridgeline Blvd in HR on call of shots fired in school, first update, 2 injured, deputies in process of identifying and locating shooter(s).
 Still active and unstable scene.— DC Sheriff (@dcsheriff) May 7, 2019